CovertLab/wcecoli-colony-analysis/README.md

 of Health under award number F32GM137464.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

+This program's development was supported by Eran Agmon and Ryan Spangler, and it was overseen by Markus Covert at Stanford University.

+## License

+This project is licensed under the GNU General Public License (GPL) because it has GPL-licensed dependencies.

+Copyright (C) 2021  Christopher Skalnik

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.